Ibrahim Zeid Keilani

-Sheikh Ibrahim Zeid Keilani (1937 in Salt – 2 April 2013) was a Jordanian Muslim cleric and politician.
+Sheikh Ibrahim Zeid Keilani (1937 – 2 April 2013) was a Jordanian Muslim cleric and politician.
 He served as the minister of awqaf and Islamic affairs in 1990 and served as a member of Jordan's House of Representatives between 1993 and 1997.
 He was a member of the Islamic Action Front, the political wing of Jordan's Muslim Brotherhood, and served on the party's Sharia Ulema Committee.
 He was described as an Islamist.

-Career and religious views
+Early life

+Keilani was born in As-Salt in 1937.
 Keilani studied Islamic Studies at the University of Baghdad and Damascus University.
 He then earned his MA and Ph.D. at Al-Azhar University in Cairo, Egypt.

+Career and religious views

 During the 1970s Keilani hosted a television show, the show was important in creating support for the first Islamic bank of the country.
 The main proposer of the Jordan Islamic Bank, Sami Hamoud, featured on four episodes to discuss Islamic banking.
 Keilani later served on the Fatwa Committee of the Preparatory Committee of the bank.

 Keilani was appointed as Minister of Awqaf and Islamic Affairs either in 1990 or January 1991.
 During the Gulf War, while he was the minister, Keilani supported Saddam Hussein.
 He condemned the United States and the Arab states that fought against Iraq in the war, saying that they were treacherous for fighting against the "army of Iraq, which is the army of Islam".
 At the same time he also supported the Palestinian cause, saying that Jerusalem belonged to the Palestinians.

 After his term of minister, Keilani served in the House of Representatives of 12th Parliament of Jordan, which was in place from 1993 to 1997.
 In the parliamentary year 1996–1997 he served as chair of the law committee.